SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/save.md

 ### Rules

--   Your search schema must match the schema of the Lookup Table that you're writing to, including the data types of the fields you want to save to the lookup table.
+* Your search schema must match the schema of the Lookup Table that you are writing to, including the data types of the fields you want to save to the lookup table.
 Make sure your search returns all of the fields defined for the lookup table and no additional fields.
     Additional fields will be dropped and not saved to the lookup table.
     If your search returns fewer fields than that defined for the lookup table, the search will fail.
--   The file size limit for lookup tables is 100 MB.
+* The file size limit for lookup tables is 100 MB.
--   You cannot create a lookup table with the `save` operator.
+* You cannot create a lookup table with the `save` operator.
 You must first create a lookup table, as described in [Create a Lookup Table](../../Lookup_Tables/01_Create_a_Lookup_Table.md "Create and Manage Lookup Tables").
--   The `save` operator is not supported with Scheduled Views.
+* The `save` operator is not supported with Scheduled Views.
--   Queries that use the `save` operator cannot be pinned.
+* Queries that use the `save` operator cannot be pinned.

 ### Examples